-Even after you retire it is still very important to maintain good credit scores.
-Credit scores still have the ability to impact many areas of life after retirement including your ability to refinance your mortgage if rates drop or secure a new home loan if you decide to downsize.
+Even after you retire, it’s still very important to maintain good credit scores.
+Credit scores still have the ability to impact many areas of life after retirement, including your ability to refinance your mortgage if rates drop or secure a new home loan if you decide to downsize.
 Auto loan approvals, credit card approvals, and even your insurance premiums may be affected by your credit scores as well.

 2. Closing Accounts

-Closing credit card accounts can be a very bad idea at any age.
-When you close a credit card account it has the ability to increase your credit card debt-to-limit ratio (the relationship between your credit card balances and credit limits).
-If you close unused credit cards and that ratio increases then your credit scores will almost certainly drop.
+Closing credit card accounts can be a bad idea at any age.
+When you close a credit card account, it has the ability to increase your credit card debt-to-limit ratio (the relationship between your credit card balances and credit limits).
+If you close unused credit cards and your utilization ratio increases, your credit scores will almost certainly drop.

 3. Failure To Monitor Your Credit Reports

-It is important to protect yourself from credit errors and identity theft in retirement.
+It is important to protect yourself from credit errors and identity theft, even in retirement.
 Credit report errors and identity theft both have the ability to drop your credit scores quickly.
-At a minimum, you should stay in the habit of checking your three credit reports each year at www.annualcreditreport.com.
+At minimum, you should stay in the habit of checking your three credit reports each year at www.annualcreditreport.com.
 It’s better to check your three reports monthly or at least quarterly.
 You can also freeze your three credit reports if you want to prevent fraudsters from opening unauthorized accounts in your name.

 When you cosign for a friend or family member, you might help the person you love qualify for a loan or credit card that they would have trouble getting on their own.
 But this favor could turn into a very expensive one for you.
 Cosigning for a financial obligation makes you equally liable for the debt.
 It puts your credit scores and your money on the line if something goes wrong.